When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Are you done?

-Cabbage with is great with cauliflower and broccoli.
+Cabbage is great with cauliflower and broccoli.

-Maybe you put on whatever watch Hannity that night, I hope for my rating's sake.
+Maybe you put on whatever, watch Hannity that night, I hope, for my rating's sake.

-And that's that's the average person.
+And that's the average person.

-And then you probably work a little on the weekends, and then you probably maybe find a little time.
+And then you probably maybe find a little time.

 If you're a guy, you go fishing, you play golf.